Select Language

 These parameters serve as categorical-valued features for the prediction model.

-The Naive Bayes classifier applies Bayes' theorem with the "naive" assumption of conditional independence between features.
-The probability calculation follows:
+The Naive Bayes classifier applies Bayes' theorem with strong independence assumptions between features.
+For photovoltaic energy prediction, the classifier calculates:

 4. Experimental Results